Ron89/thesaurus_query.vim/README.md

   [jeck.ru](http://jeck.ru/tools/SynonymsDictionary) for synonym resources.
   This website didn't provide standard API to use.
 Hence functionality of this backend depends on whether the website owner will change the webpage design.
+* **woxikon\_de** is a *German* thesaurus backend.
+It queries [woxikon.de](http://synonyme.woxikon.de/synonyme) for synonym resources.
+This website didn't provide standard API to use.
+Hence functionality of this backend depends on whether the website owner will change the webpage design.

 **By default, The sequence of query is thesaurus\_com -> datamuse\_com ->
 mthesaur\_txt** Next query will be conducted only when the previous query